Why Do I Keep Repeating the Same Relationship Patterns?

 The part that’s hard to think your way out of is that they still feel right in the moment.
 Even when you know better.

-This is what I work with.
+This is the work I do.

 Not just explaining the pattern to you.
 But getting underneath it, to the place where it actually runs.
 The moments where something takes over before you’ve had a chance to think.
 Where you say yes when you meant no, go quiet when you needed to speak, or keep showing up for someone who has never once shown up for you.